jamietre/CsQuery/README.md

     PM> Install-Package CsQuery

-The current package on NuGet is 1.1 Beta 2 (also known as 1.0.1.xxx).
+The current package on NuGet is 1.1.0.

 ### Roadmap